ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_5_lcd_driver.md

 I skip most of explanation as is the same as was before for Devterm MIPI DSI variant.<br>
 Please refer to paragraph above for additional information about each step.

-After the first attempt display didn't show anything.
+After the first attempt display didn't show anything.<br>
-Clockworkpi forum user "jusentari" selected experimental parameters with display finally worked (https://forum.clockworkpi.com/t/r-01-risc-v-baremetal-with-rt-thread-lcd-work-usb-in-progress/14683/8).
+Thanks for Clockworkpi forum user @jusentari selected experimental parameters with display [finally worked](https://forum.clockworkpi.com/t/r-01-risc-v-baremetal-with-rt-thread-lcd-work-usb-in-progress/14683/8).

-**Used experimental parameters, please use with caution.**
+**Used experimental display parameters, please use with caution.**

 From ClockworkPi path to uConsole R01 https://github.com/clockworkpi/uConsole/blob/master/Code/patch/r01/20230614/r01_v1.01_230614.patch<br>
 I extracted driver for cwu50 display, lets put it to **lcd** folder: